SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Guide_for_Summer_2020.md

-4. Generate Single Particle Events(#4-Generate-Single-Particle-Events)
+4. Generate Single Particle Events
 ---------------------------------------------------------------------------------------

 This section will show you how to generate particles in the SBND